 Detailed Dental Cleanings Ensure Long-Term Oral Health

-In order to thoroughly clean the teeth and gums, Dr. Moulton's hygienist performs what is called a dental prophylaxis.
+In order to thoroughly clean the teeth and gums, Dr. Moulton's dental hygienist performs what is called dental prophylaxis.
 This is an important dental treatment designed to stop the development of gingivitis and periodontal disease.
-It’s also meant to be an effective solution for keeping your mouth in proper health and stopping gum disease from progressing.
+Dental cleanings in Hoover, AL are also meant to be an effective solution for keeping your mouth in proper health and stopping gum disease from progressing.

 - Advanced Intraoral Cameras Keep Patients in The Loop